selcuksntrk/PCA-with-Numpy/README.md

 	Further information [Eigenvalues and eigenvectors - Wikipedia](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors)

--Then we perform the dot product of our X matrix and the eigenvector matrix but only getting eigenvector matrix's first n columns.
+- Then we perform the dot product of our X matrix and the eigenvector matrix but only getting eigenvector matrix's first n columns.
 In this case the n is the dimension we want to reduce our original data.
 Because of the dot product the result will have n columns.
 So the data will be reduced successfully.